c4spar/deno-cliffy/command/README.md

 ### Option action handler

-Options can have an action handler same as commands by using the `action` option for the `.options()` method.
+Options can have an action handler same as commands by passing the `action` option to the `.option()` method.

 **Prior to v0.20.0**, when an option action was executed, the command action was not executed. **Since v0.20.0**, this has changed.
 The command action is now